azizulmaqsud/Create-Cronjobs-in-Kubernetes/README.md

   -Play with Kubernetes https://labs.play-with-k8s.com/

 # How to Create a CronJob
-  Here is a sample config file for a CronJob to run task every minute:
+  Here is a sample config file for a CronJob to run task every minute: (Please rephrase it in Golang)

   -   apiVersion: batch/v1
   -   kind: CronJob